Join West Houston Assistance Ministries (WHAM) at the 5th Annual Spring Dash 5K/1K to raise money to fight poverty and hunger in West Houston.

 SLEEP-IN SUPPORTER $45

-WHAM will hold an in-person Packet Pickup (Shirt, bib and swag bag) on Friday, June 3 from 10 a.m. to 2 p.m. at the WHAM Resale Store, located at 3100 Rogerdale Rd, Houston, TX 77042.
-Race Day Packet Pickup will open at 6:30 a.m.
+WHAM will hold an in-person Packet Pickup (Shirt, bib and swag bag) from May 18-19 from 10am-5pm at the WHAM Resale Store, located at 3100 Rogerdale Rd, Houston, TX 77042.
+Race Day Packet Pickup will open at 7:30 a.m.

 West Houston Assistance Ministries provides free, life-changing services that foster self-sufficiency in those struggling to meet their basic needs.
 We feed children, families, seniors, and the homeless, offer financial aid with rent and bills to prevent eviction and disconnection of vital services, and provide employment services, education, and training to give the unemployed and underemployed the opportunity to learn new skills so they can find meaningful work.
 In 2021, we helped over 135,000 people with food, financial assistance and employment.
 Since covid19 began, we have helped over 200,000 struggling individuals during their most desperate moments.